pmdjdias/ua_infovis/D3/Lesson_01/README.md

 ## D3 Chaining

 Pay atention that `d3.select()` returns an array.
+Check that if this array is the same as `elem` using the `===` operator.
 Most D3 functions return its own selection, allowing chaining of operations.
 Using selections, change the text of paragraph to "Good morning World!" using the console.

 ## First Example
 Create a new HTML file (`d3_1_3.htm`), with the following content: